-Pit - The pit is the area just outside of the actual track, where cars enter and leave the track ("pit out" and "pit in", respectively).
+Pit - The pit is the area just outside of the actual track, where cars enter and leave the track (pit out and pit in, respectively).
 There is sometimes another area within the pit where cars can line up to pit out (called the False Grid.)
 Even though speeds in the pit are to be kept to a minimum, it is a hazardous place to stand unprotected.
-Therefore, the only people that should be standing in the pit area are the Pit Out, the Chief Instructor, the Track Chair, and Instructors.

 Paddock/Garages - The paddock or garages are where you park your car between run groups.
-If the track has garages, they are taken on a first-come-first-served basis and space is very limited (you may be surprised at how early "first come" is!)
-Otherwise, pay attention to the area in which you park - don't park too close to another car, be aware of trailers which need room to unload cars, and keep the space you use to a minimum.
+If the track has garages, they are either assigned or taken on a first-come-first- served basis and space is very limited.
+Pay attention to the area in which you park - don't park too close to another car, be aware of trailers which need room to unload cars, and keep your space to a minimum.